Lizzy Ansingh: Biography

 Lizzy Ansingh was born in Utrecht.
-She was the daughter of Edzard Willem Ansingh, a pharmacist, and Clara Theresia Schwartze.
+She was the daughter of Edzard Willem Ansingh, a pharmacist, and painter Clara Theresia Schwartze.
 She was the granddaughter of Johann Georg Schwartze, also a painter, and a niece of the painter Thérèse Schwartze.
 It was her aunt Thérèse Schwartze who gave Lizzy her first lessons in drawing.
-Lizzy lived with her aunt for 16 years.
+Lizzy lived with her aunt for 16 years, because of her mother's poor health.
 She encouraged her niece to develop her artistic career and introduced her to numerous other painters, among others French impressionists and the famous Dutch painters George Hendrik Breitner, Piet Mondriaan and Simon Maris.
 Her younger sister, Thérèse, was also a painter.

 During the years 1894–1897 Lizzy studied at the Amsterdam Royal Academy of Visual Arts.
 Here she studied with the professors August Allebé, Nicolaas van der Waay and Carel Dake.
 Her work was also part of the painting event in the art competition at the 1928 Summer Olympics.

 At the Academy a lasting friendship was born between a group of female painters, later called the Amsterdamse Joffers: Lizzy Ansingh, Marie van Regteren Altena, Suze Bisschop-Robertson, Coba Ritsema, Ans van den Berg, Jacoba Surie, Nelly Bodenheim, Betsy Westendorp-Osieck and Jo Bauer-Stumpff.
 The importance of the Amsterdamse Joffers lies primarily in functioning as role models for younger female painters in the Netherlands, especially during and after the 1970s.